 Constructive Dismissal

-Find out what you need to know about constructive dismissal, what leads to constructive dismissal, and how we can assist you.
+Find out what you need to know about constructive dismissal in Ontario, what leads to constructive dismissal claims, and how legal guidance from an experienced employment lawyer can assist you.

-You may be constructively dismissed if your employer changes the terms of your job in a significant way that you do not agree with or if your employment has become intolerable due to your employer’s negative treatment of you.
-If this happens, you may be entitled to reject the change, and in some situations, you may be able to leave your job and claim full severance pay.
+You may be constructively dismissed if your employer changes the terms of your job in a significant way that you do not agree with or if your employment relationship has become intolerable due to your employer’s conduct.
+If this happens, you may be entitled to reject the change, and in some situations, you may be able to leave your job and claim full severance pay following a successful constructive dismissal claim.

 - reduced compensation